-Matthias Winkenbach is the Director of the MIT Megacity Logistics Lab and a Research Associate at the MIT Center for Transportation & Logistics.
+Matthias Winkenbach is the Director of the MIT Megacity Logistics Lab and a Principal Research Scientist at the MIT Center for Transportation & Logistics.
 His current research focuses on multi-tier distribution network design in the context of urban logistics and last-mile delivery, urban freight policy and infrastructure design, as well as data analytics and visualization in an urban logistics context.
 Dr. Winkenbach received his Ph.D. in Logistics and his Masters in Business with specializations in Finance and Economics at WHU – Otto Beisheim School of Management in Germany.
 He also studied at NYU Stern School of Business in New York as well as at the École des Hautes Études Commerciales (HEC) in Montréal, Canada.
 His doctoral studies focused on the optimal design of multi-tier urban delivery networks with mixed fleets.
 His work was closely linked to a research project with the French national postal operator La Poste.

 During and after his doctoral studies, he spent several months at the MIT Center for Transportation & Logistics as a Visiting Scholar.
 Dr. Winkenbach’s previous professional work includes working with Volkswagen in South Africa on local sourcing and cost optimization, with Deutsche Telekom in Germany on co-investment models for network infrastructure expansions, with McKinsey & Company in the United States, and in Germany on organizational redesign in the automotive industry and on innovative delivery models in the postal and express logistics sector, as well as various other projects in the mining, shipbuilding, consulting and logistics industries.